RcppCore/rcpp-gallery/README.md

 ## Contributing

 Contributions to the Rcpp Gallery are very welcome.
-For more information on contributing see the [Contributing to the Rcpp Gallery](https://github.com/jjallaire/rcpp-gallery/wiki/Contributing-to-the-Rcpp-Gallery) article.
+For more details see the [Contributing to the Rcpp Gallery](https://github.com/jjallaire/rcpp-gallery/wiki/Contributing-to-the-Rcpp-Gallery) article.
 To encourage broad use in both open-source and commercial projects, all of the code in the Rcpp Gallery is published under the
 [MIT License](https://github.com/jjallaire/rcpp-gallery/blob/gh-pages/LICENSE.txt).

 To setup a local development configuration of the Rcpp Gallery website you should clone it to your local system and then follow the instructions in the [Development Setup](https://github.com/jjallaire/rcpp-gallery/wiki/Development-Setup) article.